Sholing: In popular culture

-Traces of its original rural nature have been retained through the network of Greenways established by the City Council since 1983.
-The three and a half-mile long Shoreburs Greenway, from Weston Shore to Bursledon Road, runs through Sholing, with two routes linking at Miller's Pond, now a local nature reserve and managed by a local community group.
-One runs between Middle Road and North-east Road, and the other between Kathleen Road and Butts Road.
-They are 'ribbons of open space which follow stream valleys' and preserve wildlife habitats.
-Sholing is fortunate to have these reminders of its rural past and long may they be retained.

-Historic Dates
+Historic dates

 c.
 6000 BC: Ice Age ends.
 Floods cut off Britain from Europe, the Isle of Wight from Britain, and make Southampton Water from Solent Valley.
 The Sholing Valleys, formerly quite small, become a large marshy area when the Solent floods.

 50: Romans found Clausentum (Bitterne).
 The Roman road from Bitterne to Chichester runs through the future Sholing; possibly Sholing Road, which runs beside the Veracity park, is built over it.

 495: Cerdic, a Jutish prince, lands near Totton and founds the Gewissan kingdom.
 This tiny statelet will one day grow to become England.

 c.
 500: Cerdic takes Clausentum (Bitterne), which is then abandoned.

 c.510: Probable founding of royal estate of Hamtun at St. Mary's.

 534: Death of Cerdic.
 His territories later becomes Hamtunscir.
 Hamtun has about 150 people.

 980: Southampton raided by Vikings.
 Town gradually moves from St. Mary's to modern site.

 c.990: Viking settlement at Ulfston (Woolston).

 1086: The Domesday Book records two Eastside settlements at Olvestune (Woolston) and Latelei (Netley).
 Bitterne was probably also settled by this time.

 c.
 1300: Probable beginning of Weston Mill, in what is now Mayfield Park.
 Miller's Pond takes its name from this building.

 1537: Henry VIII closes Netley Abbey (Dissolution of the Monasteries).

 1610: A Stuart map of the area shows a flooded valley surrounded by a marsh.

 1770: First official mention of the mill at Weston when one Walter Taylor rents it to make rigging blocks for ships – including a certain HMS Victory.

 1781: Finding the power of the stream insufficient, Taylor moves his operation upstream to Woodmill.

 1791: Another map of the area shows it almost deserted.

 1821: The Eastside villages, Bitterne, Sholing and Woolston, are incorporated into Southampton.
 A few people live in Sholing.